 i.
 Work grants

-Pro Helvetia supports the creation of innovative, sustainable and marketable design products through annual calls for applications.
+Pro Helvetia supports the creation of innovative, sustainable and marketable interactive media products through annual calls for applications.
 The Arts Council envisages three funding phases from concept to market launch:

 - Pre-production funding